Domodan/alx-system_engineering-devops/0x02-shell_redirections/README.md

 `2-hellofile`
 > The script display the content of the /etc/passwd file.
 ---
-`3-new_owner`
+`3-twofiles`
-> The script changes the owner of the file hello to the user betty.
+> The script display the content of /etc/passwd and /etc/hosts.
 ---
 `4-empty`
 > The script creates an empty file called hello.